mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

       - Supply and Demand of money

 Now that is it formatted to economy/3 Sub sections there will be 3C2 connection posts.
+Color and give a number based on Level (Characters is Last & 3 | stop at articles like Demographics, Psychology).
 Flip the empty space on its side and it becomes a fairly boring market.

 - What happened to get here (Story)